 LEAP Diet Phase 3

-Who Is the LEAP Diet For?
+Is the LEAP Diet Good for Weight Loss?

 The LEAP diet is not a weight loss diet - it is not for you if you're looking for an easy weight loss solution.
 Weight loss is not the goal with LEAP; improved health through decreased inflammation and associated symptoms is the goal.